kcl-lang/kpt-kcl/README.md

 docker build . -t ${FN_CONTAINER_REGISTRY}/${FUNCTION_NAME}:${TAG}
 ```

-There are 2 ways to run the function declaratively.

-+ Have your Kptfile with the inline ConfigMap as the functionConfig.
-+ Have your Kptfile pointing to a functionConfig file that contains either a ConfigMap or a KCLRun.
+Have your Kptfile pointing to a functionConfig file that contains either a KCLRun.

 After that, you can render it in the folder that contains KRM with: